josh-wong/achewood/docs/index.md

-# Achewood on Material for MkDocs
+# Achewood | Home

-This Achewood site, built on [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), exists to provide an enhanced experience for viewing the [Achewood](https://www.achewood.com/) comic strip.
+This Achewood site, built on [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), exists to provide an enhanced experience for viewing the [Achewood](https://www.achewood.com/) comic strips.

 Some enhancements include: